javi-patch/auto-fork-action/README.md

 ## Features

 - 🔧 Automatically fork any public repository into your org
+- 🏷️ Optionally specify a custom name for the forked repository
 - 👥 Bootstrap a maintainers team and assign roles
 - 🔒 Grant fine-grained permissions (`pull`│`push`│`maintain`)
 - 📦 Reusable action with configurable inputs